 - Yoast SEO – $89/year: Yoast SEO has a very robust free version of their plugin that helps you create SEO-friendly content (to rank higher on search engines).
 The free version offers free keyword optimization, readability checks, communication with Google indexing and a lot more.
 The premium version of their plugin includes internal linking suggestions, content insights, focus keyword experts and more to consider upgrading for.
 The premium version costs $89 a year.

-- WooCommerce – $0: WooCommerce is a powerful eCommerce add-on plugin for bloggers interested in using their site to sell their own products.
+- WooCommerce – $0: WooCommerce is a powerful eCommerce add-on plugin (and eCommerce website builder) for bloggers interested in using their site to sell their own products.
 The best part is, it starts out completely free to use and only costs you something once you want to unlock advanced features (or you’re processing a high volume of transactions).

 - WP Forms – $79/year: WP Forms is an extremely helpful premium plugin for bloggers that want to include any kind of form on their site (if you don’t have a WordPress theme that allows for the easy insertion of forms already).
 Their form tools are extremely dynamic and start at $79/year.